julianramoscalvo/radio_app/README.md

 - Clean and intuitive user interface for easy navigation.
 - Two screens: Channel List and Radio Player.
 - Built-in search functionality to find specific radio channels.
+- Cross-platform: Available for both Android and iOS devices.
 - Built using clean architecture principles with Cubit and Bloc.
 - Access your favorite radio content on-the-go.